Search

 - Data compaction is supported out-of-the-box, offering different rewrite strategies such as bin-packing or sorting to optimize file layout and size.

-- Unified Batch and Streaming Source and Sink (eliminating the need for Lambda Architecture)
+- Unified Batch and Streaming Source and Sink (eliminating the need for Kappa Architecture)

 - Supports streaming ingestion, Built-in CDC sources & tools (Hudi).